softawaregmbh/samples-serverless-tictactoe/README.md

     az deployment group create --resource-group my-sample --template-file iac/main.bicep --name samples-serverless-tictactoe
     ```

-* You need to provide a GitHub access token as parameter (the command above will ask for it).
-You can create one [here](https://github.com/settings/tokens?type=beta) (it requires `Read access to metadata` and `Read and Write access to actions, actions variables, code, secrets, and workflows` permissions for your repository).
+* You need to provide your repository URL and a GitHub access token as parameters (the command above will ask for them).
+You can create an access token [here](https://github.com/settings/tokens?type=beta) (it requires `Read access to metadata` and `Read and Write access to actions, actions variables, code, secrets, and workflows` permissions for your repository).

-* Running the command will (among others) create a Static Web App and a Function App in your resource group.
+* Running the command will (among others) create a Function App and a Static Web App in your resource group and create a GitHub action for the Static Web App in your repository.

+* Replace the URL in [appsettings.json](src/TicTacToe/TicTacToe.Blazor/wwwroot/appsettings.json) with the URL of your Function App (keep the `/api` postfix).

+* Download the publish profile for the Function App that was created.

+* Create a new repository secret named `AZURE_FUNCTIONAPP_PUBLISH_PROFILE` and paste the XML code from the publish profile as the value.

-* Then you can copy the code from the [existing GitHub action](.github/workflows/azure-static-web-apps-red-water-002751303.yml) to this new action (but replace `AZURE_STATIC_WEB_APPS_API_TOKEN_AMBITIOUS_RIVER_0FBF49203` with the secret name from your file).
+* Then you can copy the code from the [existing GitHub action](.github/workflows/azure-static-web-apps-red-water-002751303.yml) to the new action (but replace `AZURE_STATIC_WEB_APPS_API_TOKEN_AMBITIOUS_RIVER_0FBF49203` with the secret name from your file).

-* You can now delete the [existing GitHub action](.github/workflows/azure-static-web-apps-red-water-002751303.yml) file.
+* You can now delete the [existing GitHub action](.github/workflows/azure-static-web-apps-red-water-002751303.yml).

-* Finally, download the publish profile for the Function App that was created and create a new repository secret named `AZURE_FUNCTIONAPP_PUBLISH_PROFILE` and paste the XML code from the publish profile as the value.

 * Running the GitHub action should now build and deploy the code and you should be able to run the game by accessing your Static Web App.